 The Hamlin College of Midwives was established in 2007, as part of Catherine Hamlin’s dream for “a midwife in every village.”
 Students are recruited from rural areas in Ethiopia to be trained in a rigorous four-year BSc in Midwifery, after which they return to serve their communities.
 In most cases, they are the only skilled healthcare workers for hundreds of kilometres.

-Since 2007, 145 midwives have graduated from the College, and now 65 rural midwifery clinics are staffed by Hamlin midwives.
+Since 2007, 145 midwives have graduated from the College, and now over 50 rural midwifery clinics are staffed by Hamlin Midwives.
 The impact of one of these midwives in a rural area is undeniable.
-Hamlin midwives come from within the community, often resulting in patients trusting the midwifery clinic.
+Hamlin Midwives come from within the community, often resulting in patients trusting the midwifery clinic.
 As seen in Eastern Ethiopia, the Jarso Health Centre saw 36 annual deliveries before 2011.
-Since the Hamlin Midwifery Clinic was established at the centre, it now sees 1,300 annual deliveries.
+Since the Hamlin-supported midwifery clinic was established at the centre, it now sees 1,300 annual deliveries.
 Additionally, new cases of fistula drop to almost zero in surrounding villages.

-Through the success of Hamlin Midwifery Clinics, thousands of maternal deaths have been prevented.
+Through the success of over 50 Hamlin-supported midwifery clinics, thousands of maternal deaths have been prevented.
 We hope to see these rates continue to decline, so that childbirth is safe for every woman around the world.

 Author: Felicity Duong, intern at Catherine Hamlin Fistula Foundation